yoshsa17/adsic/README.md

-# Algorism and Data Structure in C
+# Algorithm and Data Structure in C